Q:What are your office hours?

 Q:Can I get the vaccine packages at a house call?

-A:No. Our package prices only apply if you come to one of our vaccine clinics that are held twice a month.
+A:No. Our package prices only apply if you come to our vaccine clinic that is held once a month at Doggstuff in Virginia Beach.